PrinceOfIgor/GemmCUDA/README.md

 conda install -c libffi  Pandas doesn't load this dependency properly

+conda install -c cupy

 ## Create and active from the environment.yml (will take some time to install all dependencies)
+## Cupy required downgrading to Python 3.9.18, please import the environment using Anaconda and profit from my headaches

 conda env create -f environment.yml